 The creative director of Mulberry, Johnny Coca, cited the British aristocracy as one of the main points of inspiration for one of their shows.
 Strutting down the catwalks were asymmetric skirts, quilted capes clearly resembling those worn by equestrian enthusiasts, along with blouses with knotted scarves and cuffs.

 Oversized tweed jackets and other classics made their appearance – it’s time to dig out your vintage tweed waistcoat – along with chunky knit socks and heeled boots and loafers.
-Vintage jewellery is a must, especially when paired with classic colours such as yellow, blue, ginger and a deep oxblood red.
+Vintage jewellery is a must, especially when paired with classic colours such as yellow, blue, ginger and deep oxblood red.

 A final look that makes an easy transition into the workplace, Burberry presented oversized white shirts, with the tails poking out, visible beneath a cropped or more slim-fitting jumper.
 A crisp white shirt is a go-to office-suitable look that can be easily dressed up or down.
 Opt for a smarter piece of knitwear if you’re dressing to impress, or a statement printed sweatshirt for a look more suited to casual Fridays.